sul-dlss/dlme-harvest/README.md

 # Harvest Scripts

+Both python 2 and python 3 are installed on the server.
+Use `python` to run python 2 scripts and use `python3` to run python 3 scripts.
+Note that any packages installed via `pip` will be installed under python 3 only.

 ## oai-harvest.py

 OAI-PMH collections can be harvested with `oai-harvest.py` by calling the script followed by the base url of the sources you wish to harvest, the metadata prefix, and the name of the institution.
 ```
-python oai-harvest.py http://cdm21044.contentdm.oclc.org/oai/oai.php -m oai_dc
+python3 oai-harvest.py http://cdm21044.contentdm.oclc.org/oai/oai.php -m oai_dc
 ```
 Files will be written to `output/data`,

 ### Optional flags
 * `-s` If `-s ` is called, the script will grab available sets first and files will be written to `output/set_name/data`.
 * `-i` If the `-i institution_name` is called, the script will look in the `do_not_harvest` dictionary in `helper.py` for the name of the institution and pass along sets to ignore if any are found.

 # Harvest Server

 ## Deployment

 To deploy the latest harvest scripts to the VM from your machine.
-Note, all changes need to be committed to Github and merged to master branch before deploying.
+Note, all changes need to be committed to Github before deploying.
+The default branch to deploy is master, but you can specify a specific branch name to deploy when issuing the cap command (or just press return when asked to accept the master branch.)

-`cap prod deploy`
+`bundle exec cap prod deploy`

 ## Ensure necessary python libraries are installed